RANKED: The Top 80 Best Golf Courses in Wales

 Set among the birch, beech and oak trees of Llwyni Wood, Newport is a fine woodland-parkland that moves along gently undulating, lush fairways.
 A classy feel to a mature parkland.

-A significant rise for a course that is improving all the time.
-Radyr was shaped by Willie Fernie – the first man to design it, in 1901 – CK Cotton and Harry Colt.
-Located 300ft above sea level, it consequently enjoys very fine views overlooking the city of Cardiff and the Bristol Channel.
+A course that is improving all the time.
+Located 300ft above sea level, this cunning Harry Colt design enjoys very fine views overlooking the city of Cardiff and the Bristol Channel.

 Some of the finest and fastest greens in South Wales and some very testing holes, especially on the back nine.